takoz53/TwitchTTS/README.md

 ## How to set up as developer?
-You'll need the [DLL](https://puu.sh/BNfss/1c444104df.dll) for the SpeechHelper for TTS and add it as Reference in VS.
-You'll also need TwitchLib available on NuGet and you're good to go.
+You'll (maybe?) need to add System.Speech available on your System as Reference You'll also need TwitchLib available on NuGet and you're good to go.

 ## How to set up as user?
 (Windows Only!)